Jaaz7/home-cooked-harmony/README.md

     - Search button for quick find.
     - View comments.
     - Clear specifications for registration, with detailed error messages if any encountered.
+    - Smooth but strict signup allowing to a secure user account.

   - ### Registered User
     - All visitor points above.
-    - Smooth but strict signup allowing to a secure and personalized user account.
     - Easy login page with clear error messages if any encountered.
     - Access to posting recipes.
     - Access to posting comments.